KipCollo/Java-Revision/java/oop/Readme.md

 - *The standard of defining package is domain.company.package. eg - com.oracle.database*
 - *There can be only one public class in a java source file and it must be saved by the public class name.*

-### Access Modifiers

-- *There are two types of modifiers in java: access modifiers and non-access modifiers.*
-- *There are 4 types of java access modifiers: private, default, protected & public.*
-- *There are many non-access modifiers such as static, abstract, synchronized, native, volatile, transient etc.*
-- *The private access modifier is accessible only within class.*
-- *If you make any class constructor private, you cannot create the instance of that class from outside the class.*
-- *If we don't use any modifier, it is treated as default.
-Default modifier is accessible only within package.*
-- *A Class cannot be private or protected except nested class.*
-- *The protected access modifier is accessible within package and outside the package but through inheritance only.*
-- *The public access modifier is accessible everywhere.
-It has the widest scope among all other modifiers.*
-- *If you are overriding any method, overridden method (i.e. declared in subclass) must not be more restrictive.*

 ### Encapsulation

 - *Encapsulation is a process of wrapping code and data together into a single unit.*